Best Business Satellite Internet

 Can I use a VPN on satellite internet?

-Using a VPN (virtual private network) with satellite internet can make your connection slower, and it isn’t usually recommended.
-Broad Sky recommends 4G LTE service for customers who need to use a VPN.
-Some providers, such as Viasat, offer specific recommendations for using a VPN, such as using SSL-based VPNs.
+Using a VPN (virtual private network) with satellite internet can slow your connection, and it isn’t usually recommended.
+Some providers, such as Viasat, offer specific recommendations for using a VPN, such as SSL-based VPNs.
 If you must use a VPN, get a satellite plan with the fastest available speed.

 Does the data cap with satellite internet count uploads and downloads?